tldr-pages/tldr/pages/common/git-rebase.md

 `git rebase --onto {{new_base}} {{old_base}}`

-- Reapply the last 5 commits in-place, stopping to adjust them (reword, combine, reorder or remove):
+- Reapply the last 5 commits in-place, stopping to allow them to be reordered, omitted, combined or modified:

 `git rebase -i HEAD~5`